publishpress/PublishPress-Revisions/readme.txt

 == Changelog ==

+= 3.5.8.3 - 26 Apr 2024 =
+* Fixed : Revision Queue: Decline link nonce failure ("link expired")

-= 3.5.8.2 =
+= 3.5.8.2 - 25 Apr 2024 =
 * Fixed : Nonce failure on revision decline attempts
-* Fixed : Saving with a future date in Classic Editor saves post as Published instead of Scheduled under some conditions
+* Fixed : Saving with a future date in Classic Editor saves post as Published instead of Scheduled, under some conditions
+* Fixed : With Limit to One Revision option enabled, approving a revision caused a fatal error, under some conditions
 * Fixed : Revision Queue - If multiple bulk actions are applied, confirmation notice from previous actions is repeated
+* Compat : Some plugins conflicted with Edit / Preview links for newly created revision
 * Compat : Nested Pages - Fatal error on bulk deletion of revisions

 = 3.5.8.1 - 16 Apr 2024 =